jonnyweatherly/aajonusnet/md/QNA/Q&A Of September 13, 2009.md

 Q: Would that machine be okay if you took it apart and unjammed it without heat?

 A: Yeah, but everybody who produces anything wants to have maximum time, less time of labor to make money.
 They don't give a shit about you.
 It's about their time and their expense.
 But yeah, that would work.
 If he'd just heat the room up like they make it when they make coconut.
 So the room is heated to 80 degrees to juice the coconuts to get enough.
 Because when you juice coconut, the coconut meat, the room has to be 80 degrees or hotter.
 Under 96 degrees to allow the fats, whether they're water, oil, soluble fats, to release from the cellulose.
 So people who don't heat their rooms and are pressing or juicing their coconut at 70 degrees are going to get half of what they could get if they'd heat the room up to 80 degrees.
-So at Rawsome, they heat a room up to 80 degrees and they juice the coconut in there.
+So at Rawesome, they heat a room up to 80 degrees and they juice the coconut in there.
 If that guy would go in that heated room and let his machine heat up in that room to 80 degrees, 83 degrees, before he starts pressing it, he wouldn't have that kind of trouble.

 Q: Can I say something because I work there?
 I've never once seen him do that except for just this last week.
 I'm there for hours and I watch the machine working.